comparisons

 • You have the budget for two tools

-• Use Pika for rapid ideation and high-volume social variations
+• You want Pika for rapid ideation and Runway for polished winners

 FAQ